CosmoLike/cocoa/README.md

                     ]
                   ]
                 # ---------------------------------------------------------------------
-                max_tries: 10000
+                max_tries: 100000
                 burn_in: 0
                 Rminus1_single_split: 4

-### :interrobang: FAQ: How to set the conda environment for projects involving Machine Learning emulators? <a name="ml_emulators"></a>
+### :interrobang: FAQ: How do users set the environment for projects involving Machine Learning emulators? <a name="ml_emulators"></a>

-If the user wants to add Tensorflow, Keras and Pytorch for an emulator-based project via Conda, then type
+If the user wants to add, without GPU support, Tensorflow, Keras, and PyTorch for an emulator-based project via Conda, then type

-        $ conda activate cocoa
+        conda activate cocoa

-        $(cocoa) $CONDA_PREFIX/bin/pip install --no-cache-dir \
+        $CONDA_PREFIX/bin/pip install --no-cache-dir \
             'tensorflow-cpu==2.12.0' \
             'keras==2.12.0' \
             'keras-preprocessing==1.1.2' \